xmartlabs/xmartlabs.github.io/_posts/2019-11-12-TFlite-to-CoreML.md

 The first thing we should do is to inspect the model to see its layers.
 One great tool to do this is [Netron](https://github.com/lutzroeder/netron).
 With Netron you can see the model's graph and even export its weights.
-If you install Netron you can just open any `.tflite` file by clicking it.
 With the MNIST model we get the following:

 <img width="100%" src="/images/tflite_coreml/tflite-netron.png" />